chadrwalters/consolidate-bear-markdown/docs/architecture.md

 srcDir = "/path/to/bear/markdown"
 destDir = "/path/to/output"
 logLevel = "INFO"
-openai_key = "your-api-key-here"  # Required for GPT-4o image processing
+openai_key = "your-api-key-here"  # Required for GPT-4o
-cbm_dir = ".cbm"  # Required for system files and logs image_analysis_prompt = """  # Optional custom prompt
+cbm_dir = ".cbm"  # Required for system files and logs force_generation = false  # Optional, default false
+image_analysis_prompt = """  # Optional custom prompt
   Analyze the image and extract all visible text in the original language.
   Reproduce the extracted text in a structured Markdown format, preserving